dhimmel/psb-manuscript/manuscript.md

 <!-- Qiwen Hu -->

 ### Qiwen Hu

 I'm a postdoc from [Greene Lab](http://www.greenelab.com/) at the University of Pennsylvania.
-My research focus on integrating different types of high-throughput sequencing data to find meaningful biological signals behind it.
+My research focuses on integrating different types of high-throughput sequencing data to find meaningful biological signals behind it.
 I developed machine learning and statistical approaches to identify regulatory elements that affect transcription and translation.
-I also developed machine learning-based methods to extract regulatory signals from addicted brain [@1m3Egymh], developmental tissues [@M0crDyWe] and cell-type signals from single-cell datasets.
+I also developed machine learning-based methods to extract regulatory signals from addicted brain [@1m3Egymh], developmental tissues [@M0crDyWe], and cell-type signals from single-cell datasets.

 This year at PSB, I will present our findings for analyzing single-cell data based on deep variation auto-encoders [@5CsWRjfp].